How To Cope With Chronic Stress In 2023

-Do you often feel irritated, angry, tired or even completely spent?
-Are you becoming “unglued” at times?
-Have you been experiencing these stressful symptoms for a while?
+Are you feeling more irritated, scared, angry, tired or even completely spent?
+Are you becoming “unglued” these days?

 If that is the case you are probably dealing with chronic stress or stress overload.
-In other words you have become truly “stressed out”.
-Unfortunately this condition affects millions of people and their families every year.
+In other words you are becoming truly “stressed out”.

 In this post I will explain how it works and what to do about it.